UberGeekDude/MSFS_Longitude/README.md

 This looks better, to me, but the issue is the Battery Amps id cutoff at the bottom.
 The extra text for Aileron and Rudder push the graph down.
 I am not sure how to change the column hight for the Aileron and Rudder.
 IRL, they are compressed together as well as the engine readouts.

 Similar code for Rudder.

+cessna-longitudefdefixV1.83a_pDW7s.zip is the original file found at the link above. cessna-longitudefdefixV1.83b.zip includes my changes as mentioned above.